This site contains affiliate links. If you purchase through my links, I may earn a commission at no extra cost to you. Dismiss

 The Independent also reported on the rising “Mass Blackout” planned for Black Friday and Cyber Monday, noting that major retailers are preparing for large-scale declines in foot traffic and consumer spending as part of a coordinated protest.
 (Source: The Independent)

-Because while everyone feels economic pressure, Black communities feel it first, hardest, and longest.
+Because Black communities tend to feel economic shifts first, hardest, and longest.

-Black-owned businesses have been structurally denied capital for decades.
+Black businesses have been denied capital for decades.

-Because our buying power has been exploited while our wealth remains suppressed.
+Because our buying power is celebrated while our ability to retain wealth remains suppressed.

 Solidarity matters.